-- Identification of economic operators responsible for submitting Intrastat declarations (called providers of statistical information PSIs); - To check for the completeness of the data provided in the Intrastat declaration: - To create the thresholds every year for the Intrastat statistical system; - Intrastat data quality checks. - to estimate data for the non-respondent economic operators and below statistical thresholds.
+• Identification of economic operators responsible for submitting Intrastat declarations (called providers of statistical information - PSIs);

+• To check for the completeness of the data provided in the Intrastat declaration;

+• To create the thresholds every year for the Intrastat statistical system;

+• Intrastat data quality checks.

+• To estimate data for the non-respondent economic operators and below statistical thresholds.

-The Ministery of Public Finance provides to the NSI a minimum of information in order to monitor the intra-Community traders and verify the statistical data collected.
+The Ministry of Public Finance provides to the NSI a minimum of information in order to monitor the intra-Community traders and verify the statistical data collected.

-Economic operators that are required to submit Intrastat declaration are selected on the basis of the values contained on their VAT returns and the recapitulative declarations regarding dispatches /arrivals of intra-Community goods (form 390 - VIES).
-A registered VAT economic operator which does not submit its Intrastat declaration will be queried about it.
-Thus, using the VAT and VIES data compared with data reported in the Intrastat declarations, INS can identify economic operators with intra-Community trade, the volume of this trade and, therefore, to check whether economic operators obliged to participate in Intrastat did not fulfil this obligation.
+Economic operators that are required to submit Intrastat declaration are selected on the basis of the values contained on their VAT returns and the recapitulative declarations regarding dispatches/arrivals of intra-Community goods (form 390 -VIES).
+Thus, using the VAT and VIES data compared with data reported in the Intrastat declarations, INS can identify economic operators with intra-Community trade, the volume of this trade and, therefore, to check whether economic operators obliged to participate in Intrastat did not fulfill this obligation.

-However, the values on the VAT return / the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) and on the Intrastat declarations may differ depending on the nature of operations.
+However, the values on the VAT return/the recapitulative declaration regarding dispatches/arrivals of intra-Community goods (form 390 - VIES) and on the Intrastat declarations may differ depending on the nature of operations.

-For example, the introduction of goods for processing under contract should be reported for Intrastat, but not declared for recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) niether for VAT return.
-Deliveries of goods after processing under contract should be reported for Intrastat at the total value, while for the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) and VAT return, economic operators must declare only the cost of processing activity (labor) in sections of their "Services" (See for further details Chapter 5.
-Processing).
+For example, the introduction of goods for processing under contract should be reported for Intrastat, but not declared for recapitulative declaration regarding dispatches/arrivals of intra-Community goods (form 390 - VIES) neither for VAT return.
+Deliveries of goods after processing under contract should be reported for Intrastat at the total value, while for the recapitulative declaration regarding dispatches/arrivals of intra-Community goods (form 390 - VIES) and VAT return, economic operators must declare only the cost of processing activity (labor) in sections of their "Services" (See for further details Chapter 5.
+Processing activity of goods).